 Daly City Docs Set # 5

-To see how much fine money the Court sends to the City, go to Docs Set # 4 on the San Mateo Docs page.
+To see how much fine money the Court sends to the City, see the rightmost column in the big table above or go to Docs Set # 5 on the San Mateo Docs page.

 There may be some more Daly City information posted in the next few weeks.
 Mark your calendar to remind you to come back here and look!